 Introduction

-The Land use land cover (LULC) is the common term to describe natural or manmade feature on earth, where land use describes how a piece of a land is managed or used by humans and land cover is the observed physical and biological cover of the land such as vegetation or man-made features (Brady and Weil 2008).
-To meet demand of food and timber, the growing population has drastically changed the land use pattern in tropical forests (Lambin et al. 2001).
+The Land use land cover (LULC) is the common term to describe natural or manmade feature on earth.
+Land use describes how a piece of a land is managed or used by humans hile land cover is the observed physical and biological cover of the land such as vegetation or man-made features (Brady and Weil 2008).
+The quest to meet the demand for food and timber, the growing population has drastically changed the land use pattern in tropical forests (Lambin et al. 2001).
 Over the last decade there has been increasing interest in the impact of differential LULC on tree diversity and other ecosystem properties.
-This rapidly accelerating change in the LULC is associated with a wide variety of issues, including declining biodiversity (Darkoh 2003), global climate change and food security, and land degradation as it applies to soils, vegetation and water.
+The rapidly accelerating change in the LULC is associated with a wide variety of issues, including declining biodiversity (Darkoh 2003), global climate change and food security, and land degradation as it applies to soils, vegetation and water.
 Regulation function of tropical soil is receiving much interest by the scientific communities as it is an important part of the biosphere and has a higher potential to store carbon compared to vegetation and atmosphere (Bellamy et al. 2005).
 Since, about 14% of the world soil carbon is located in the soils of tropical forests (IPCC 2000).
 It has been estimated at approximately 3.3 times the size of the atmospheric pool and 4.5 times the size of the biotic pool (Lal 2004a, b).
 The soil Carbon (C) pool mainly comprises Soil Organic Carbon (SOC) estimated at 1550 Pg (1 petagram = 1015 g = 1 billion ton) and Soil Inorganic Carbon (SIC) of approx. 750 Pg, occurred up to 1m depth (Batjes 1996).
 In fact, two-thirds of the carbon in terrestrial ecosystems comes from SOC (Eswaran et al. 1993).
 It has been estimated that an increase in SOC by 0.01% could lead to the C sequestration equivalent to annual increase of atmospheric Carbon-dioxide Carbon (Lal et al. 1998).
 The land-use changes in the tropics are estimated to contribute about 23% to human-induced CO2 emissions (Houghton 2003).
 Rapid and unprecedented changes in land uses for increasing demand of food, water, energy and space to meet the demands of increasing population has drawn the keen interest of many ecologists (Verburg et al. 2012).
 Land use land cover (LULC) change causes perturbation of the ecosystem and can influence the C stocks and fluxes.
 Since the 19th century, around 60% of the C in the world’s soils and vegetation has been lost owing to land use change (Houghton 1995).